Practical Tips to Facilitate Early Reading

 While manga is my number one recommendation for a beginner to get into reading Japanese, it also presents a problem that ebooks and visual novels don’t have: in manga pages you cannot easily extract text to look up.

-On the other hand, a lot of manga aimed towards younger audiences (which makes it great for beginners too!) has Furigana for every single kanji.
+Alternatively, a lot of manga aimed towards younger audiences (which makes it great for beginners too!) have Furigana for every single kanji.
 This makes it easier to read and look up words, and you will not need any fancy tools to do so.
 If you can buy physical manga as well, it can be quite nice to read on the couch away from all technology and distractions.
 Just you, your manga, and your dictionary.
 If you are interested, I have a few manga recommendations in Beginner Japanese Immersion Material#, and most of them will have furigana too.